doppllib/doppllib.github.io/docs/gradleplugin.md

 ### No Pods

 j2objc-gradle used CocoaPods and attempted to manage the Xcode project directly.
 This can get messy.
 Doppl doesn't attempt to manage your Xcode project.
 You simply tell it where to put your Objective-C output.
-This is not all positive, as you have several setup steps on a new project, but CocoaPods can be difficult to work with when things aren't going right.
+This is good and bad.
+It means you need to figure out how to package it, but we wanted to be platform agnostic.

+In the near future there will be better support for frameworks as dependencies, which will simplify both Xcode setup and Swift compatibility.
+This should hopefully be compatible with both CocoaPods and Carthage.

 ### Off By Default